CNIC-Proteomics/nf-PTM-compass/docs/SingularityCE.md

 ```

 ## Install Go
-SingularityCE is written in Go, and may require a newer version of Go than is available in the repositories of your distribution.
+SingularityCE is written in **Go**, and may require a newer version of Go than is available in the repositories of your distribution.
 We recommend installing the latest version of Go from the official binaries (https://golang.org/dl/)

 ```
 export VERSION=1.22.1 OS=linux ARCH=amd64 && \